Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 </figure>
 <br/>

    4. If you uncheck the checkbox, your wallet will un-reserve the coins for your offer.
 However, nothing will be recorded on the blockchain.
-If you copied your offer file elsewhere, someone could still accept your offer.
-The advantages of this option are that it will cancel your offer instantly, and for no fee.
+If you copied your offer file elsewhere, someone could still accept it.
+The advantages of this option are that it will cancel your offer instantly, and there's no need to include a fee.
-<br/><br/>
-   If your offer file has been copied to another computer or website, you should not use this option.

 <figure>
 <img src="../../static/img/offers_img/gui_tutorial/cancel/4_cancel_off_chain.png" alt="Cancel off chain"/>